Greatest Literature banner

 Well, when Macdonald's Lew Archer kicks over the rocks, you really believe what he finds there.

-For thrillers, Macdonald's novels generally start off rather low-keyed, even laidback, and their usual protagonist, Lew Archer, works the cases without heroics.
+For thrillers, Macdonald's novels generally start off rather low-keyed, even laid-back, and their usual protagonist, Lew Archer, works the cases without heroics.
 He's no superhero throwing his weight or firepower around.
 In fact, he usually ends up on the wrong end of any fisticuffs.
 He's a fairly ordinary man, almost a non-entity, who patiently accumulates information, figuring his subjects out, until he's deep into a dark mystery at the heart of a family or community.

-Similarly, he eschews those wonderfully colourful and provocative cracks beloved by Chandler readers ("It was a blonde.
-A blonde to make a bishop kick a hole in a stained-glass window.").
 Macdonald did have a deft hand at expressive lines.
 But rather than draw attention to themselves, they quickly drew pictures for the readers, almost subliminally.
-Here are a few examples from the first few pages of A Zebra-Striped Hearse, a mid-career work because it happens to be sitting on my desk:
+Here are a few examples from the first few pages of A Zebra-Striped Hearse, a mid-career work that happens to be sitting on my desk:

 She had the kind of style that didn't go with her make-up....